 ISOC is a non-profit organization established in 1992.
 It provides leadership in Internet-related standards, access, education, and policy development.

-ISOC offers forums for discussion of issues that affect the development of the Internet.
-It also serves as a focal point for cooperative efforts to promote the Internet as a positive platform to benefits all users across the world.
+ISOC offers forums for discussing issues affecting the development of the Internet.
+It also serves as a focal point for cooperative efforts to promote the Internet as a positive platform to benefit all users across the world.

 8. Internet Corporation for Assigned Names and Numbers (ICANN)

-ICANN is a non-profit organization made of a number of different groups, each of which represents a different interest on the Internet.
-They all contribute to any final decisions that ICANN makes.
+ICANN is a non-profit organization composed of several groups, each representing a different Internet interest.
+They all contribute to ICANN’s final decisions.

-More specifically, ICANN deals with IP addresses, domain names, and managers of country-code top-level domains.
+More specifically, ICANN oversees IP addresses, domain names, and the management of country-code top-level domains.
 It also promotes competition and develops policy on these unique identifiers.

 9. North American Network Operators’ Group (NANOG)